 By incorporating, YUSU will change its legal framework to a model that protects the liability of its trustees.
 Under the current system, the board of trustees (of which YUSU President Millie Beach is head), are themselves liable for YUSU’s finances, a situation which could deter potential trustees.
 Under the new system, personal financial liability would have a maximum limit of £1.

-YUSU’s charity number will change and staff will move their pensions and salary packages onto an incorporated structure, but will not in practice be changed.
-YUSU are also looking to update their constitution, by transforming it to a “memorandum with amendments” – a move intended to streamline and modernise the current constitution, making it more readable and navigable to students, while making no major practical changes.
+YUSU’s charity number will change and staff will move their pensions and salary packages onto an incorporated structure, but there will be no major difference in practice.
+YUSU are also looking to update their constitution, by transforming it to a “memorandum with amendments” – a move intended to “streamline and modernise” the current constitution to make it more readable and navigable to students.
+Again, there will reportedly be no major practical changes.
 The move would see York following a trend set by other student unions, including Birmingham and KCL.
-Thirdly, YUSU are holding a consultation on a potential name change.
+Third and finally, YUSU are holding a consultation on a potential name change.